 In addition to the scheduled 201 classes, students are expected to read the Student Workbook assignments for each class and successfully complete an online quiz for each class lecture.

-Students are awarded one homework hour for reading the workbook and completing each online class quiz.
+Students are awarded one homework hour for the completion of each online class quiz.
 The 201 course has two final exams administered in classes 201-8 and 201-16.

+Hypnotherapy 301

-- Prerequisite: Completion of Clinical Hypnosis 201
+• Prerequisite: Completion of Clinical Hypnosis 201

-- Length: 12 Weeks, 24 Classes, 72 Hours
+• Length: 12 Weeks-24 Classes-72 Hours

-- Days/Times: Tuesdays and Thursdays from 7:00 PM to 10:00 PM
+• Time: Tuesdays and Thursdays, 7:00 PM to 10:00 PM

-- Attend: 2 Classes per week
+Attend: Two Classes per weekInstructor/Student Ratio: 1:55

-- Instructor/Student Ratio: 1:55

-- Homework Hours: 24